Package insert / prescribing information

 - Use In Specific Populations

 - Clinical Pharmacology

 Metronidazole has been shown to be carcinogenic in mice and rats.
 It is unknown whether metronidazole is associated with carcinogenicity in humans [see Warning and Precautions (5.1)].

 INDICATIONS AND USAGE

 1.1 Eradication of Helicobacter pylori in Patients with Active Duodenal Ulcer or History of Duodenal Ulcer Disease

 Pylera in combination with omeprazole are indicated for the treatment of patients with Helicobacter pylori infection and duodenal ulcer disease (active or history of within the past 5 years) to eradicate H. pylori.
 The eradication of Helicobacter pylori has been shown to reduce the risk of duodenal ulcer recurrence.

-Each dose of Pylera is 3 capsules.
-Each dose of all 3 capsules should be taken 4 times a day, after meals and at bedtime for 10 days.
+Administer three Pylera capsules 4 times a day (after meals and at bedtime) for 10 days.
 One omeprazole 20 mg capsule should be taken twice a day with Pylera after the morning and evening meal for 10 days (Table 1).